jewelsofthought/neshama/site/posts/parashot/45-Vaetchanan_in_depth.md

 Said G‑d to Moses: "Answer them."

 Said Moses: "Master of the Universe!
-I fear lest they consume me with the breath of their mouths."
+I fear they might consume me with the breath of their mouths."

 Said G‑d: "Hold on to the Throne of Glory, and return them an answer."